dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 #### Cost of living raise

-dxw will institute a cost of living raise each year on 1st April.
+dxw will institute a cost of living raise each year on 1st October.
 The percentage will be set by the
 [CPI Index](https://www.ons.gov.uk/economy/inflationandpriceindices) as of 1st
-April each year.
+October each year.

+- The raise will be conditional upon the company meeting financial targets during the financial year ending in June.
-- If you have passed your probation, you will receive your raise in the April payroll.
+- If you have passed your probation, you will receive your raise in the October payroll.
-- For those team members who joined prior to 1st April of that year, but haven't yet passed probation, you will receive your raise in the month you successfully complete it and it will be the same percentage as of 1st April CPI that year.
+- For those team members who joined prior to 1st October of that year, but haven't yet passed probation, you will receive your raise in the month you successfully complete it and it will be the same percentage as of 1st October CPI that year.
-- If you joined on or after 1st April (that year), you will not be eligible for a cost of living raise until the following April.
+- If you joined on or after 1st October (that year), you will not be eligible for a cost of living raise until the following October.
-- If you are leaving during April you will not receive the cost of living raise.
+- If you are leaving during October you will not receive the cost of living raise.

 #### Pensions